archeopternix/go-fltk/README.md

-# go-fltk
+# go-fltk - this is a fork of github.com/pwiecz/go-fltk

 ---
 [![GoDoc](https://img.shields.io/static/v1?label=godoc&message=reference&color=blue)](https://pkg.go.dev/github.com/pwiecz/go-fltk)

+Fork needed to incompatible fltk 1.4 binaries.
 A simple wrapper around FLTK 1.4 library, which is a lightweight GUI library which allows creating small, self-contained and fast gui applications.

 ## Requirements
 For building go-fltk, besides Golang compiler, you will also need a C++11 compiler, such as GCC or Clang on Linux, MinGW on Windows and XCode on MacOS.